secretstartups/handbook/people-group/learning-and-development/gitlab-learn/admin/index.html.md

 1. Relevant channels are included
 1. User taxonomy topics are chosen

-When the peer review is complete, content should be switched on to the `published` state.
+When the peer review is complete, content should be switched on by the content creator to the `published` state.

 ### Sharing content with learners